kylemcc/kube-gen/README.md

 ```

 #### Authentication / Connecting to the Kubernetes API
-Currently, `kube-gen` does not support authentication, or reading the `~/.kube/config` file.
-These features are forthcoming.
-In the mean time, the `-host` parameter should either be set to the value of `kube-apiserver`'s `--insecure-bind-address` / `--insecure-port` values.
-Alternatively, as reflected by the default value, `kube-gen` can be run alongside `kubectl proxy` - which, by default, listens on `127.0.0.1:8001`.
+By default, `kube-gen` will look for a kubeconfig file at `$HOME/.kube/config`.
+A different kubeconfig file may be specified by using the `-kubeconfig` flag.
+Alternatively, `kube-gen` provides a `-host` flag that, if set, will supersede the `-kubeconfig`.
+The `-host` flag is best paired with `kubectl proxy`, which listens on 127.0.0.1:8001 by default.
+The `-host` flag may also be set to the value of `kube-apiserver`'s `--insecure-bind-address` / `--insecure-port`.

 #### Watching for changes